CUBA

 We are about to overtake when it snakes into the outside lane.
 The driver has fallen asleep at the wheel.
 I was pretty convinced we were going to hit him but after intensive horn blaring he pulled away at the last second.
 I reckon we missed by about a foot or two.
 I am engaged for the rest of the journey in a highly-detailed conversation about the history and politics of the country.
 Castro booted out the dictator Batista in the fifties and was hailed as a hero.
 He got the Soviet Union to fund everything, and things improved until it collapsed in the nineties.
 Some infrastructure was put in, people got jobs and free education, and usually a place to live.
 But in the process he made two crucial enemies: all the exiled rich Cubans now living mainly in the USA, and the US government.
 So now the country has no money and two of the most powerful enemies in the world.

 The place is falling apart now, and it will probably take Castro’s death to change anything.
 Unfortunately, he will probably be replaced by some other nutter, and who knows if things will improve.
 I hope so.
 One thing I certainly don’t understand is the worldwide idolatry of Che Guevara, darling of t-shirt designs everywhere.
 Granted, the guy had strong opinions and wasn’t afraid to fight for them.
 But I think he was a total pillock.
 Have a look at the facts: he was Argentinian, so actually Cuba was none of his business; he killed a load of people; after being made a minister of the country he invaded, he got bored with his train set and decided to try to take over Bolivia; he died in an unglamorous gunfight before he was forty.
-That’s not heroism – that’s being a prick and a megalomaniac.
+That’s not heroism – that’s being a megalomaniac.

 But moving along.
 Havana and its outskirts are fairly bland, as is the predominantly flat landscape heading west for thirty or forty miles.
 This could be the flat bits of Spain or a bit of Florida.
 Perhaps Santa Barbara in California.
 A few sierra foothills spring up to our right on the north east coast.
 In fact, it only turns into a more interesting landscape when we turn off for Vinales itself.
 Here we are entering limestone country – karst rocks from the Jurassic period and the most ancient bit of the island.
 Sugar loaf mountains, the sort you might associate with South East Asia, spring up out of flat plains.
 Just like the tepuis of Venezuela, they look as thought they have been dropped on a grassy plain by a giant.
 In fact, they are just the chunky bits left after the mighty rivers of antiquity have taken the rest away.
 It’s a stunning landscape, by far the best in the country, and my hotel, Los Jasmines, is perched thoughtfully on the opposite slope to afford an immaculate view.